Abraham Hamadeh: 2022 attorney general campaign

 Hamadeh with Kris Mayes at a candidate forum in September 2022.

 Hamadeh's political career began in November 2021, when he launched his campaign for attorney general of Arizona.
-His primary campaign issue was election security, as he spoke out in support of false claims that the 2020 presidential election was stolen through means of widespread electoral fraud, which former president Donald Trump and his allies had promoted following his loss to president Joe Biden.
+His primary campaign issue was election security, as he spoke out in support of claims that the 2020 presidential election was stolen through means of widespread electoral fraud, which former president Donald Trump and his allies had promoted following his loss to president Joe Biden.
 Other issues he ran on included the enforcement of state border laws, support for law enforcement, and opposition to censorship by technology corporations.
 Within the first week of his candidacy, Hamadeh's campaign announced that he had raised over $100,000.
 He received Trump's endorsement in June 2022 and won the Republican primary election in August, defeating former city councilor Rodney Glassman and former state supreme court justice Andrew Gould.

 In the general election, Hamadeh faced Democratic Party nominee Kris Mayes, a law professor and former chair of the Arizona Corporation Commission.
 The election was considered a tossup by forecasters, citing each candidate's tight leads in polling as well as Arizona's status as a swing state due to recent Democratic victories in statewide races.
 On election day, November 8, there was no clear winner, as Mayes held a lead of a few thousand votes over Hamadeh while ballots continued to be counted.
 When the final tally was completed on November 21, Mayes led Hamadeh by 510 votes out of 2.5 million cast in the closest attorney general race of the year.
 Because the margin of victory fell below 0.5% of the total vote, an automatic recount was triggered under state law, beginning on December 5.
 On December 29, judge Timothy Thomason of the Maricopa County Superior Court announced Mayes as the winner of the election with a reduced margin of 280 votes, making it one of the closest elections in the history of Arizona.
 She would take office only four days later, on January 2.